• Skip to primary navigation

 • More Vietnamese recipes to try!

-Pork chops – I used ¾ inch thick bone-in pork chops.
-Thinner cuts are great too.
+• Pork -use ½ to ¾ inch thick bone-in pork chops.
+Thinner cuts are a great option for faster cooking time.

-Lemongrass – You can get stalks of lemongrass at most Asian stores or you can find it in the frozen aisle, where they are pre chopped/minced.
+• Lemongrass- This brightens up the dish and adds a fresh aroma to the pork chops.
+You can get stalks of lemongrass at most Asian stores or you can find it in the frozen aisle where they are pre-chopped and minced.

-Fish sauce – It’s not Vietnamese unless there’s fish sauce!
-My favorite brands include Red Boat, Son and Three Crabs.
+• Fish sauce - No Vietnamese dish goes without fish sauce!
+My favorite brands are Red Boat, Son, and Three Crabs.

 Lemongrass marinade in bowl.